 In 2019, Tyson Sales and Distribution received an abatement of 25% of their business personal property only (which does not go into the TIRZ) for 6 years.
 The Company provides refrigerated warehousing and distribution services to the Tyson Foods, Inc. companies.
-Tyson had \$38 billion in sales in FY 2017 and employs 122,000.
-The company will construct 350,000+ square foot highly automated refrigerated distribution center next to USCS.
-The facility will contain automated storage and retrieval systems, including stacker cranes, gantry robots for layer picking, pallet conveyors and transfer cars, and a monorail.
-It is expected to ship 700 million pounds of product annually from the facility.
-The facility will have about a 2 megawatt annual electric demand which will add another Top 25 customers for DME.
-It will employ 100 on a full-time basis with hourly wages ranging from \$20 to \$45.
-The grantee is required to create 95 jobs with an average hourly wage of \$23.58.
-A \$25.5 million business personal property valuation threshold is required in year one.
-The business personal property valuation thresholds are tiered based on the Denton Central Appraisal District's depreciation schedule.
-This project has been put on hold as the company reexamines and prioritizes their expansions.
-They do not have plans to sell the property.
+The company had planned to construct 350,000+ square foot highly automated refrigerated distribution center next to USCS.
+The company was slated to employ 100 on a full-time basis with hourly wages ranging from \$20 to \$45.
+The grantee was required to create 95 jobs with an average hourly wage of \$23.58.
+A \$25.5 million business personal property valuation threshold was required in year one.
+This project was approved right before the pandemic and was put on hold, as the company reexamined and prioritized their expansions.
+The Agreement was terminated ab initio, as the grantee did not meet the timely requirement in the Agreement for the construction of the facility.
+Tyson is currently planning to develop a maintenance facility at site that was originally planned for a cold storage distribution facility.